Caskader/Python-based-Engine/Readme.md

 ### Main loop

-Everything here is the Main FUntion of Collision, Physics and Object.
+Everything here is the Main Funtion of Collision, Physics and Object.
 The main Variables are used here.

 `running = True`